dhavalbarot/CartAndMart/README.md

 Cart & Mart is sample application developed with SwiftUI, which provides user-friendly interface to explore limited list of products and it's detail.

 ## Key Aspects Followed
-- Clean Architecture with MVVM with DI
+- Clean Architecture with MVVM & DI
 - SwiftUI + Combine
 - Designed for scalability
 - Modular code